ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 * **Client data plane network traffic**: The client data plane is the connection between the client data center and the {{site.data.keyword.powerSys_notm}} pods.
 Communication between each virtual machine within a pod is established by using private IP addresses.
 The IBM SREs configure the communication between virtual machines and the data center corporate network manually by using different network use cases.
 For more information, see [Network use cases](/docs/power-iaas?topic=power-iaas-network_use_cases).
 Use your own model for firewall and load balancer services.
 For any communication between your {{site.data.keyword.on-prem}} data center and other IBM Cloud services, you must manually set up the network configuration.

 For more information, see [Network overview](/docs/power-iaas?topic=power-iaas-network-private-cloud).

+## Data center capabilities
+{: #dc-capabilities-private}

+You can check and compare the data center capabilities among three different infrastructure locations on the overview page of the [IBM {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/overview) in the IBM Cloud console.
+You can also use the external interfaces such as API, CLI, and Terraform to check your data center capabilities.

+For example, you can determine the support for the following capabilities in your infrastructure:
+- Machine types (Power10)
+- Global Replication Service (GRS)